 The site is transformed and not deemed sensitive from a biodiversity perspective as confirmed by the independent ecologist, botanist and aquatic specialists, who inspected the property as part of this application.
+Cape Nature has affirmed these findings and in their comment stated that the impact of development is expected to be low.

 Protected trees that do occur within the western and eastern service servitudes (within the building lines) may be affected with services/fencing through trimming.
 Detail engineering design will be done to avoid the removal of these two trees which will be incorporated into the open space/landscaped areas.
+Department of Forestry has been given the opportunity to comment previously.
+A formal Forestry Permit application will be submitted to the Department in the event that trimming of trees may be required.